denis911/antigravity-bruin-mcp-bigquery/README manual.md

  uv run bruin run --start-date 2022-01-01 --end-date 2023-01-01   --full-refresh --environment default "c:\tmp\antigravity-bruin-mcp-bigquery\zoomcamp\pipeline\pipeline.yml"
 ```

-NB - if we run it without UV - like `bruin run` - it will crush due
+NB - if I try to run it without UV - like `bruin run` - it will crush due
 to win 11 security policies.

-To check the contents of the duckdb file - it has 13 months of data, 2.2 GB in size:
+To check the contents of the duckdb file - it has 12 months of data, 2.2 GB in size:
 ```bash
 duckdb -ui duckdb.db
 ```